Republicans put squeeze on Obama in "fiscal cliff" talks

 'WE CAN DO BETTER'

-If the back-up plan fails, Republicans supporting it could afterward tell constituents back home that at least they voted for it and, in doing so, did their best to try to block Obama's agenda.

-Even as he presented the Plan B measure, Boehner said he would continue to negotiate with Obama on a broader agreement.
+Even as he presented the measure, Boehner said he would continue to negotiate with Obama on a broader agreement.

 "Plan B is Plan B for a reason.
 It's a less-than-ideal outcome.
 I've always believed we can do better," Boehner said.